jrlucier/eero_tracker/README.md

 #### Why do I need to run a script in my config directory?

-Eero doesn't have a traditional user/password login setup, so we need to use your phone's SMS or your email address to create an authenticated session.
+Eero doesn't have a traditional user/password login setup, so we need to use your phone's SMS or your email address to create an authenticated session token (`eero.session`).
 To do that, you'll need to SSH into your device running Home Assistant to run an interactive script that allows that to occur.

 #### Note for Hass.io users

 If you're running [Hass.io](https://www.home-assistant.io/hassio/), be aware that the official SSH server will not allow you to run python files (so I'm told, and which we require), so use the Secure Shell community add-on.
 Your configuration directory will be stored under `/config` instead of `~/.homeassistant/`.

+An alternative method would be to run `eero_tracker_instantiate.py` on another machine, and then manually copy over the `eero.session` file to your /config directory.

 #### Running the Script